yenici/CiklumJSInternship/Assignment_08/README.md

-A simple interface for [The Open Movie Database](http://www.omdbapi.com/) made with AngularJS.
+A simple interface for [The RESTful Pokémon Data API](http://pokeapi.co/) made with ReactJS.

 **Steps to start a local server:**